From Continuity to Smoothness

 one provides immediate access to two of the most important smooth

-manifolds in the subject — the general linear group and the space of
+manifolds in the subject, the general linear group and the space of

-full-rank matrices — and gives the smooth refinement of the graph construction used in the topological case.
+full-rank matrices.
+The same lifting gives the smooth refinement of the graph construction

 Open Submanifolds